outlast/outlast-framework/README.md

 ------------------------------------------
 If you want to actively develop features for Outlast Framework, you'll need to clone a copy or add the *system* submodule and submit pull requests for consideration.

 Please note that the *system* folder in the master branch is handled as a submodule.
-Only specific releases will have the actual files in the repo as well.
 So, when you clone the repo, you'll also need to init submodules before you can start using OFW:

 	git pull
-	git submodule init
-    git submodule update --recursive
+    git submodule update --recursive --init

-To update the *system* folder to the latest development version at any time, simply pull and update.
+You can also repeat the command to update to the latest version at any time.

-	git pull
-    git submodule update --recursive

-Visit http://framework.outlast.hu/ for documentation and more information.
+Visit http://framework.outlast.io/ for documentation and more information.